 - cooked tagliatelle, pappardelle, or your favorite pasta , for serving

-Heat olive oil in the Instant Pot insert on the highest sauté setting.
+- Heat olive oil in the Instant Pot insert on the hottest sauté setting.
 Add onions, carrots, and celery, and cook until softened and lightly browned, about 8-10 minutes.

-Add ground beef, pork, and pancetta to the Instant Pot with 1 teaspoon kosher salt and 1/2 teaspoon freshly-ground black pepper.
-Sauté, breaking up meats with a spoon, until meats are lightly-browned, about 10 minutes.
+- Add ground beef, pork, and pancetta to the Instant Pot with 1 teaspoon kosher salt and 1/2 teaspoon freshly-ground black pepper.
+Sauté, breaking up meats with a spoon, until browned and most of the juices have evaporated.

-Add garlic and tomato paste to the Instant Pot, and cook for 1 minute, until fragrant.
+- Add garlic and tomato paste to the Instant Pot, and cook for 1 minute, until fragrant.
 Deglaze the insert with red wine, scraping up any brown bits from the bottom.
 Simmer for 2-3 minutes, until most of the wine has evaporated.

-Stir in crushed tomatoes, water, and 1/4 cup chopped parsley.
+- Stir in crushed tomatoes in purée, water, and 1/4 cup chopped parsley.
 Bring to a simmer.
 Place lid on Instant pot, seal, and set the unit to HIGH pressure for 20 minutes.

-Quick release pressure and carefully lift lid when the float drops.
-Switch the Instant Pot to the lowest sauté setting and bring to a bubble.
+- Quick release pressure and carefully lift lid when the float drops.
+Switch the Instant Pot to the lowest heat sauté setting and bring to a bubble.
 Simmer, uncovered, for 5-10 minutes, stirring often, until the sauce is thickened to your desired consistency.

-Stir in heavy cream and remaining 1/4 cup chopped parsley, and ground nutmeg (if using).
+- Stir in heavy cream, remaining 1/4 cup chopped parsley, and ground nutmeg (if using).
 Season to taste with salt and pepper.